 The Laws of Kid and Canine Chaos

-Part A, the equation of canine chaos: As the number of dogs in any household, or otherwise confined environment increases, the chaos generated by said dogs increases exponentially.
+Part B: The Equation of Kid Chaos.
+As the number of kids in any household or otherwise confined environment increases, the chaos generated by said kids increases logarithmically.

 As we saw in Part A of this law, The Equation of Canine Chaos, dog generated insanity increases exponentially as dog population increases.
 With kids it is infinitely more complex; so we see:

 When n=1 then Ck=1, but when n>1 then Ck=10n-1

 So…n is the number of kids present in a given environment, and Ck is the potential kid-generated chaos in that environment.
 In plain English?
 The potential chaos increases by an order of magnitude with each kid added!
 In other words—for the mathematically challenged among you—two kids may be 10 times as chaotic as one; three may be 100 times as chaotic; four, 1000 times, and so on.

 But the increase in analytical complexity here is far greater than the math.
 For dogs, the equation is for actual chaos and is a good average.
 For kids, it is only for potential chaos, and is somewhere between an approximation and a wild guess.
 For one thing, the interactions between children are so complex that they quickly become incalculable.
 A good metaphor for this is Newton’s laws of gravity when applied to orbital mechanics of celestial objects: the interaction between two of them is precisely calculable, but as soon as you add even one more the math becomes intractable.